alexeygrigorev/mlwiki.org/index.php/Binomial_Proportion_Confidence_Intervals.md

 ---
-title: "Binomial Proportion Confidence Intervals"
 layout: default
 permalink: /index.php/Binomial_Proportion_Confidence_Intervals
+tags:
+- r
+- statistics
+title: Binomial Proportion Confidence Intervals
 ---

-# Binomial Proportion Confidence Intervals

 ## Binomial Proportion Confidence Intervals
 These are [Confidence Intervals](Confidence_Intervals) for estimating a proportion in the population
 - When we sample, we calculate a [Point Estimate](Point_Estimate) of the proportion